-

 Author Notes

-This simple, bright, yet comforting sauce features a couple of perks, the best being you can finish the bottle of white wine you use as you’re enjoying your dinner.
-I like an easy-to-drink, dry white wine like Pinot Grigio, but you can also use Sauvignon Blanc and Chardonnay for the best results here.
+This simple, bright—yet comforting—sauce features a couple of perks, the best being you can finish the bottle of white wine you'll use to cook as you’re enjoying your dinner.
+I like an easy-to-drink, dry white wine like pinot grigio, but you can also use sauvignon blanc or chardonnay for the best results here.
 You just don’t want to use a wine that’s too sweet and cloying.
-It’ll be the type of wine where, after you take the first sip, you smack your lips together and think, Ahh, how crisp!
-Whatever wine you choose, the rest of the ingredients you most likely already have in your pantry or fridge.
-You can use this sauce for chicken, scallops, or shrimp, but we like it with pasta since cooking pasta leaves you with one magic ingredient: that starchy pasta liquid that’s the key to many delicious sauces.
+It’ll be the type of wine where, after you take the first sip, you think, Ahh, how crisp!
+Whichever wine you choose, the rest of the ingredients most likely already exist in your pantry or fridge.
+You can use this sauce for chicken, scallops, or shrimp, but we like it with just pasta since cooking pasta leaves you with one magic ingredient: that starchy pasta liquid that’s the key to many delicious sauces.
 Keep a measuring cup right next to the pot as you’re cooking so you don’t forget to scoop some out before draining.
-I for one have done it before and felt super-sad about myself afterward.
+I for one have done it before and felt super sad for myself afterward.

 Ingredients